pixlsus/website/src/articles/create-lens-calibration-data-for-lensfun/index.md

 For a 50mm prime lens with f/1.4 - f/16 you need to take 5 pictures at f1.4, f/2.0,
 f/2.8, f/4.0, and f/16.0.

+#### ****Exposing the picture correctly**

+For taking the picture the middle of the area needs to be as bright as possible, but not overexposed.
+This can be easily +1.7 to +2.0 EV.

+If your camera has a zebra setting, turn it on and set the zebra mode to '100'.
+If you start to see the zebra, then take the picure.
+The profile is created on a RAW file and the zebra is shown for a developed picture.
+So we aren't overexposed yet.
+In the control mode in my camera which shows overexposure everything was fine.

 #### Vignetting correction for the professionals